linzhangUCA/robotics2-2022/README.md

-This repository hosts most (if not all) course material for **ENGR 3421: Robotics 1** in Fall, 2021.
-Find lecture slides in folders named after dates.
-The useful technical resources can be found in this `README` file.
+This repository hosts most (if not all) course material for **ENGR 4421: Robotics 2** in Spring, 2022.
+Find lecture slides named after dates.

 # Technical Resources
 Please refer to [wiki](https://github.com/linzhangUCA/robotics1-2021/wiki).